farridav/django-jazzmin/README.md

 }
 ```

+## UI Tweaks
+Jazzmin has a built in UI configurator, mimicked from https://adminlte.io/themes/v3/index3.html, add `'show_ui_builder': True`
+to your `JAZZMIN_SETTINGS` dict within your django settings, and there will be an icon in the top right of the screen that
+allows you to customise the interface, then generate the code required to persist those changes.

+For more advanced tweaks and customisation, _without_ needing to override the admin templates, you can pass a relative path
+to a custom CSS or JS file e.g `custom_css': 'common/css/main.css'` or `'custom_js': 'common/js/main.js'` into your jazzmin
+settings (Ensure these files can be found by the static file finder).

 # Thanks
 This was initially a Fork of https://github.com/wuyue92tree/django-adminlte-ui that we refactored so much we thought it
 deserved its own package, big thanks to @wuyue92tree for all of his initial hard work, we are still patching into that
 project were possible, but this project is taking a slightly different direction.

 - Based on AdminLTE 3: https://adminlte.io/